kununu/go-github/README.md

 func main() {
 	// Create a new GithubApp with JWT authentication ghApp, err := github.NewGitHubApp(&github.GitHubAppConfig{
+		// GitHub APP ID to use to authenticate
 		ApplicationID:  appId,
+		// GitHub Installation ID for the APP
 		InstallationID: instId,
+		// GitHub APP generated private key
 		PrivateKey:     keyBytes,
 	})